VCityTeam/PEPR-VDBI/data-integration/README.md

 > This configuration requires a PDF not provided in the repository

 This test uses the configuration file [test-data/workflow_0_config.json](test-data/workflow_0_config.json) which features several prompts:
-- prompt 0: extract keywords
+1. extract keywords
-- prompt 1: extract short abstract
+2. extract short abstract
-- prompt 2: extract partner
+3. extract partner
-- prompt 3: (not yet implemented) extract exterior partners
+4. (not yet implemented) extract external partners
-- prompt 4: extract laboratories
+5. extract laboratories
-- prompt 5: extract disciplines
+6. extract disciplines

 The configuration will output to the `test-data/workflow-test/VILLEGARDEN` folder